tonihele/OpenKeeper/README.md

 Contact
 ========

 We have a super secret lair at [IRC channel #OpenKeeper on Freenode](https://webchat.freenode.net/?channels=OpenKeeper).
 Feel free to idle there.
+For more persistent discussion and/or feedback, try [this forum at keeperklan.com] (https://keeperklan.com/forums/101-OpenKeeper).

 Contributing
 =============